yohatad/cssr4africa/cssr4africa/cssr_system/person_detection/README.md

 # 📄 Documentation
 The main documentation for this deliverable found in [D4.2.1 Person Detection and Localization](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D4.2.1.pdf) provides more details about the implementation and usage of the person detection system.

-# Installation
+## Installation on Ubuntu (x86-based Systems)
 To set up the Person Detection package on a Linux system, follow these steps:

 1. Prerequisites
-Make sure you are running a supported Linux distribution (e.g., Ubuntu 20.04 or later) on x86 processor.
+Make sure you are running a supported Linux distribution (e.g., Ubuntu 20.04) on x86 processor.
-Install Python 3.10 and required tools.

 2. Install Python 3.10 and Virtual Environment.
 ```sh